-At the Annual Meeting, three (3) Class II Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2021 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.
+At the Annual Meeting, two (2) Class III Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2022 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.

-We currently have eight (8) directors on our Board, including three (3) Class II Directors.
-Our current Class II Directors are Omid Farokhzad, M.D., who has served on our Board since 2007, Amir Nashat, Ph.D., who has served on our Board since 2008, and Aymeric Sallin, who has served on our Board since 2008.
-All three members have been nominated for re-election as a Class II Director at the Annual Meeting.
+We currently have seven (7) directors on our Board, including two (2) Class III Directors.
+Our current Class III Directors are Carsten Brunn, Ph.D., who was appointed to serve on our Board in December 2018, and Timothy C. Barabe, who has served on our Board since 2016.
+Both members have been nominated for election as a Class III Director at the Annual Meeting.
+Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

 As set forth in our Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose term expires at the 2020 Annual Meeting of Stockholders and whose subsequent term will expire at the 2023 Annual Meeting of Stockholders; Class II, whose current term expires at the 2018 Annual Meeting of Stockholders and whose new term will expire at the 2021 Annual Meeting of Stockholders; and Class III, whose term will expire at the 2019 Annual Meeting of Stockholders and whose subsequent term will expire at the 2022 Annual Meeting of Stockholders.
-The current Class I Directors are Timothy Springer, Ph.D. and Patrick Zenner; the current Class II Directors are Omid Farokhzad, M.D., Amir Nashat, Ph.D. and Aymeric Sallin; and the current Class III Directors are Timothy Barabe, Werner Cautreels, Ph.D., and Peter Barton Hutt.
+The current class structure is as follows: Class I, whose term will expire at the 2020 Annual Meeting of Stockholders and whose subsequent term will expire at the 2023 Annual Meeting of Stockholders; Class II, whose term will expire at the 2021 Annual Meeting of Stockholders and whose subsequent term will expire at the 2024 Annual Meeting of Stockholders; and Class III, whose current term expires at the Annual Meeting and whose new term will expire at the 2022 Annual Meeting of Stockholders.
+The current Class III, whose current term expires at the Annual Meeting and whose new term will expire at the 2022 Annual Meeting of Stockholders.
+The current Class I Directors are Timothy Springer, Ph.D. and Patrick Zenner; the current Class II Directors are Omid Farokhzad, M.D., Amir Nashat, Ph.D. and Aymeric Sallin; and the current Class III Directors are Timothy C. Barabe and Carsten Brunn, Ph.D.